0xviel/Roblox-Widget/README.md

 2. Open the editor widget in discord developer.
    You can watch this [Youtube](https://youtu.be/Yq0vDExfVC8?si=heGg2buZaQ_I2477)
 3. Edit widget with json payload like this
-   Just take the "name" data, the value you fill in is up to you.
+   Just take the field data, the value you fill in is up to you.

    For the icon upload itself to the asset check the Asset folder